Trump Abruptly Drops John Ratcliffe As DNI Nominee Amid Political Headwinds

 Trump also wrote that he would announce another nominee to become director of national intelligence "shortly."

+Trump wants to negotiate with North Korea to end its nuclear program; Coats and the intelligence community assessed it would never surrender its weapons.
+Trump abrogated U.S. involvement in the Iran nuclear deal; the national security establishment maintained that Iran had remained within compliance.

+And Trump goes back and forth about what he accepts about foreign election interference since the Russian attack on the 2016 presidential election; all along Coats and other intelligence community bosses have been trying to respond, including with the appointment of a new election security czar.

-Tensions between the president and the intelligence community also appear to have worsened over the Ratcliffe episode, as people in the spy world made clear via the newspaper coverage how unqualified they believed he is and how unwelcome he would be atop the sprawling alphabet soup of domestic and foreign spy agencies.
+Tensions between the president and the intelligence community also appear to have worsened over the Ratcliffe episode, as some people in the spy world made clear how unqualified they believed he is and how unwelcome he would be atop the sprawling alphabet soup of domestic and foreign spy agencies.

+The feeling apparently is mutual: The New York Times reported on Friday that Trump has at least once barred Coats' deputy, Sue Gordon, from the Oval Office — and that the White House might attempt to stop her from serving as the interim DNI during the interregnum after Coats' departure.

+Gordon is an intelligence community lifer with some three decades of experience and has served as the day-to-day, hands-on manager within ODNI.
+Her supporters faulted what appeared to be a scheme to deny her at least an interim role in the top job, which they argue is owed her by law.